 Worktrees

-Braide uses git worktrees to give each session an isolated copy of the project's repository.
+Braide uses git worktrees to give each session an isolated copy of the project's repository (if your project contains a git repository).
 This page explains what worktrees are, how they interact with the project, and how to manage changes made by agents.

 Worktrees are the default mode for a session.
 Braide also supports two other modes — project-root (runs in the repo root, no worktree) and scratch (runs in an empty ephemeral directory).
 See Session Modes for an overview of all three.